English as an Additional Language or Dialect (EAL/D)

 The AISNSW EAL/D Teachers’ Network is a group of colleagues working in the independent sector to support students with English as an additional language or dialect.
 By joining the network, you have access to an online hub that is a a trusted space for teachers of EAL/D students to connect, share ideas, ask questions, access resources and participate in professional learning.
 A Network meeting is held online once a term and the agenda is determined by the group.

-The dates for the EAL/D Teachers’ Network Meetings for 2024 are as follows:
+The dates for the EAL/D Teachers’ Network Meetings this year are as follows:

 If you are not yet a member of the Network and you would like to join, please contact Teaching and Learning Consultant Renae Watkins for access details to the Network Hub.